cita-bot/cita-bot/README.md

 * `telegram_token` — Telegram bot token for SMS confirmation.
 Wait for SMS and confirm appointments with a command `/code 12345`.
 If you do not plan to use Telegram, remove this option.

 * `min_date` — Minimum date for appointment in "dd/mm/yyyy" format.
 Appointments available earlier than this date will be skipped.
-Note, the date is checked only for the first appointment available, not the last one.

 * `max_date` — Maximium date for appointment in "dd/mm/yyyy" format.
 Appointments available later than this date will be skipped.